Christian Siriano’s debut furniture collection is a revelation

 The various combinations of geometric shapes make the collection feel fun and playful.
 While the pieces are designed to be comfortable, Siriano admits he wasn’t focused on designing the coziest armchairs or sofas.
 He was more interested in creating pieces that stand out and give your home character.
 “As with my dresses, my ideas was to bring that aspirational quality to the pieces,” he says.
 “I thought of them as little pieces of art for your living room.”

 But there were also many aspects of the design process that were different.
 Siriano has spent his entire career thinking about how fabric falls on a human body, but with furniture he had to focus on the durability and comfort.
 He worked closely with his manufacturing partner, Kostas Upholstery, which has a network of factories in the New York area, to turn his designs into reality.
 As someone who works largely with fabric, he has a keen eye for texture.
-The wood has high shine; the seats are covered in soft boucle fabric.
+The wood has high shine; the seats are covered in soft bouclé fabric.

 For this introductory collection, Siriano wanted to focus on a more muted palette of white, beige, and grey.
-But as he releases new lines, he expects to incorporate more vibrant colors similar to those he uses in his exuberant red carpet collections.
+But as he releases new lines, he expects to incorporate more vibrant colors similar to those he uses in his exuberant red-carpet collections.
 And besides designing furniture, Siriano Interiors will also take on residential and commercial interior design projects.
-For instance, the company is currently designing the London Hotel in West Hollywood, California, along with several homes in New York.
+For instance, the company is currently designing the London West Hollywood hotel in California, along with several homes in New York.

 After 15 years in fashion, Siriano has started thinking about the mark he wants to leave on the world.
 Over the last few years, he’s used his platform to advocate for size inclusivity and sustainability, as well as pushing the boundaries of gender.
 With Siriano Interiors, he’s now thinking about design across many different media and sharing his point of view with new audiences.
 “Sometimes I think people see my work as creating frivolous luxuries,” he says.
 “I see it more as changing people’s perception of the world.
 As a creative, you have to leave a mark that’s bigger than clothes or a piece of furniture.”